 What happens to your recycling

-Forth Resource Management (FRM) shred and compost garden waste in large piles called open windrows.
-The end product can be bought by members of the public.
+Garden waste is taken to Forth Resource Management where they shred garden waste in large piles, called open windrows, where it composts over time.
+The end product, a soil improver, can be bought by members of the public.

-- Electrical items are shredded and metals and plastics are removed for recycling.
+Electrical items are shredded and metals and plastics are removed for recycling.

-Scotland's Zero Waste plan sets out the Scottish Government's vision for a zero waste society.
+Scotland's Zero Waste Plan sets out the Scottish Government's vision for a zero waste society.